Department of Health Day Medical Center License

 The early symptoms of stomach cancer are similar to those of stomach diseases, such as bloating and dull pain in the upper abdomen, acid reflux, loss of appetite, anaemia, weakness, and other mild symptoms.
 When obvious symptoms such as sudden weight loss, black stools, anorexia, difficulty in swallowing, severe anaemia, and fatigue appear, it means that the disease has reached the intermediate or advanced stage and the patient has missed the chance for early detection.

 Complications associated with stomach cancer include: gastrointestinal bleeding, peritoneal metastasis, pyloric obstruction, and diffuse peritonitis due to tumor perforation, among others.
 These are some common complications that arise as the disease progresses.
-It is important to remind stomach cancer patients to take preventative measures and seek proper diagnosis and treatment after diagnosis to avoid more serious consequences.
+It is important to remind stomach cancer patients to take precautions and seek proper diagnosis and treatment after diagnosis to avoid more serious consequences.

 Inquiry